Deep Learning for Wildfire Risk Prediction: Integrating Remote Sensing and Environmental Data: Data

-Currently, studies on the impact of human activities on wildfire risk primarily focus on incorporating the distribution density of population, roads, and other infrastructure, as well as the straight-line distances from different locations within the study area, as input features for models.
-However, the consideration of these distances is limited to the simple use of straight-line distance and does not take into account human accessibility.
-As a result, in areas with rugged terrain, this approach may lead to decreased model performance.
-Additionally, the current research on human factors mainly focuses on human-induced ignition of wildfires, while rarely considering the inhibitory effects of firefighting facilities such as fire stations, firebreaks, and lookout towers on fire incidents.
+Current research on the impact of human activities on wildfire risk primarily focuses on using the distribution density of population, roads, and other infrastructure.
+It also utilizes the straight-line distance of different locations within the study area from infrastructure as input features for models.
+However, the consideration of these distances is typically limited to simple linear measurements, without accounting for human accessibility.
+This limitation may reduce model performance in regions with rugged terrain.
+Additionally, current research on human factors mainly focuses on human-induced wildfires, with little consideration given to the mitigating effects of firefighting facilities, such as fire stations, firebreaks, and lookout towers.

-\subsection{Terrain and hydrological features}
+\subsection{Terrain and Hydrological Features}